Wolfgang Johannes Hönle Foundation for Art and Chemistry

 The foundation awards research grants

-Flyer for permanent loan to the University of Trier
+Flyer for the permanent loan to the University of Trier

 Supported by the Hönle Foundation:

-The special issue can be downloaded from the homepage of the Wilhelm Otswald Society.
+The special issue can be downloaded from the Wilhelm Ostwald Society website.

 Sabine C. Wrabetz